Development Incentive Policy Advisory

 Methodological Approach

-• Policy and market research.
+• Policy and market analysis

-• Comparative municipal best-practice review.
+• Comparative municipal review

-• Structured stakeholder and staff engagement.
+• Structured stakeholder and staff engagement

 Policy Outcomes